Nervous System Literacy for Adults: Why Regulation Is a Skill, Not a Personality Trait

 Adults need capacity-building, not just explanation, to metabolize truth safely (van der Kolk, 2014).

 We live in historic times.
-Without these skills, our carrying capacity changes what remains possible when the conversation turns sharp, when timing slips, when the body wants out.
+Without these skills, our carrying capacity compromises what remains possible when the conversation turns sharp, when timing slips, and when the body wants out.
 Science has some answers.

 What Therapy Looks Like When Nervous System Literacy Is the Goal